eic/EICrecon/src/extensions/jana/README.md

       // ...
 ```

-3- On factory level we allow users to change input tags and (maybe) even output tag and check if default or overriden values to be used:
+3- On factory level we allow users to change input tags and (maybe) even output tag and check if default or overridden values to be used:

 ```C++